5 Reasons Why Cats Lick Their Owners

 Why Does My Cat Lick Me?

-We all love our cats- all the way down to those cute little claws and rough, bristled, tongues that they lick us with every single day.
+We all love our cats—from their cute little claws to their rough, bristled, tongues that they lick us with every single day.
 However, we often find ourselves wondering why our cats do half of the things they do.
 I mean, is it really necessary to try to scale a wall only to fall on their butts, or to yank your favorite teddy off of the shelf a thousand times a day?
 Better yet, there's another question that we all would love an answer to: "Just why does my cat lick me?"

 There are so many different answers available, and it is up to you to determine which one fits your cat.
 So here I am to give you the different reasons that may cause your kitty to lick you at any hour of the day!